martijnpoppen/com.synology.ss/README.md

 #### flows
 * Action to update camera image.
 This can be used in doorbell flows.
+* Actions to manager the Home Mode (only for Surveillance Station).

 ## Getting Started
 * Install the app on Homey